-The Week of Prayer for Christian Unity will be celebrated January 18 to 25, 2022 (https://bit.ly/3GwMjlc).
-Inaugurated in 1908 at the initiative of the Rev. Paul Wattson, an Episcopalian priest from the United States who would later join the Catholic Church, the event is now celebrated all around the world.
+The Week of Prayer for Christian Unity will be celebrated January 18 to 25.
+Inaugurated in 1908, the event is now celebrated around the world on an annual basis.

-The Pontifical Council for Promoting Christian Unity and the Canadian Council of Churches (CCC) have uploaded online resources to aid Christians in participating in this celebration of solidarity:
+The Vatican’s Dicastery for Promoting Christian Unity – previously named the Pontifical Council for Promoting Christian Unity – and the Canadian Council of Churches (CCC) have uploaded resources to aid the faithful in participating in this act of solidarity:

 About the Canadian Conference of Catholic Bishops

 The Canadian Conference of Catholic Bishops (CCCB) is the national assembly of the Bishops of Canada.
 It was founded in 1943 and officially recognized by the Holy See in 1948.